Direct Estimation of Appearance Models for Segmentation

 \section{Abstract}

 Image segmentation algorithms often depend on appearance models that characterize the distribution of pixel values in different image regions.
-We describe a novel approach for estimating appearance models directly from an image, without explicit consideration of the pixels that make up each region.
-Our approach is based on algebraic expressions that relate local image statistics to the appearance models of spatially coherent regions.
-We describe two algorithms that can use the aforementioned algebraic expressions for estimating appearance models.
-The first algorithm is based on solving a system of linear and quadratic equations.
+We describe a new approach for estimating appearance models directly from an image, without explicit consideration of the pixels that make up each region.
+Our approach is based on novel algebraic expressions that relate local image statistics to the appearance of spatially coherent regions.
+We describe two algorithms that can use the aforementioned algebraic expressions to estimate appearance models directly from an image.
+The first algorithm solves a system of linear and quadratic equations using a least squares formulation.
 The second algorithm is a spectral method based on an eigenvector computation.
 We present experimental results that demonstrate the proposed methods work well in practice and lead to effective image segmentation algorithms.

 Keywords: Image segmentation, Mixture models, Markov Random Fields

 MSC: 68U10, 62M05, 62H30, 65C20